theplant/.github/.github/pull_request_template.md

 ## Type of change

 <!--
-Add one of the following kinds:
+Add one or more of the following kinds:
-/kind bug
+- bug
-/kind feature
+- feature
-/kind deployment
+- deployment
-/kind documentation
+- documentation
-/kind cleanup
+- cleanup
 -->

 ## Description